CompliantVLA-adaptor: VLM-Guided Variable Impedance Action for Safe Contact-Rich Manipulation: Abstract

 \section{Abstract}

 We propose a CompliantVLA-adaptor that augments the state-of-the-art Vision-Language-Action (VLA) models with vision-language model (VLM)-informed context-aware variable impedance control (VIC) to improve the safety and effectiveness of contact-rich robotic manipulation tasks.
-Existing VLA systems (e.g., RDT, Pi0, OpenVLA-oft) typically output position, but lack force-aware adaptation, leading to unsafe or failed interactions in physical tasks involving contact, compliance, or uncertainty.
+Existing VLA systems (e.g., RDT, Pi0.5, OpenVLA-oft) typically output position, but lack force-aware adaptation, leading to unsafe or failed interactions in physical tasks involving contact, compliance, or uncertainty.
 In the proposed CompliantVLA-adaptor, a VLM interprets task context from images and natural language to adapt the stiffness and damping parameters of a VIC controller.
 These parameters are further regulated using real-time force/torque feedback to ensure interaction forces remain within safe thresholds.
-We demonstrate that our method outperforms the VLA baselines on a suite of complex contact-rich tasks, both in simulation and on real hardware, with improved success rates and reduced force violations.
-The overall success rate across all tasks increases from 9.86\% to 17.29\%, presenting a promising path towards safe contact-rich manipulation using VLAs.
+We demonstrate that our method outperforms the VLA baselines on a suite of complex contact-rich tasks, both in simulation and the real world, with improved success rates and reduced force violations.
+This work presents a promising path towards a safe foundation model for physical contact-rich manipulation.
 We release our code, prompts, and force-torque-impedance-scenario context datasets at \url{https://sites.google.com/view/compliantvla}.